 In Captain America: The First Avenger — including in-universe: When he first comes out of the chamber that buffs him up, Agent Carter can't resist reaching out and touching his newly-incredible bare chest◊ for a moment.
 Also meta since her actress was overcome by the moment and they got some Enforced Method Acting for nothing.
 There's also a nurse in the background who holds out a shirt for Steve, gets a second look at him, then puts the shirt away.
 She is a true American hero.

-Having Chris Hemsworth walk on-camera without his shirt in Thor didn't accomplish anything except for one of the characters to note he's pretty ripped for a hobo.
+Having Chris Hemsworth walk on-camera without his shirt in Thor didn't accomplish anything except for a very happy Darcy to note he's pretty ripped for a hobo.
 His shirtless scene in Thor: The Dark World is just as gratuitous, probably much more so.
 Even Chris Hemsworth asked why it was included.
-He gets yet another shirtless scene during Age of Ultron, making the first Avengers the only movie Thor's been in, for more than a cameo, that didn't show his body (too much).
+He gets yet another shirtless scene during Age of Ultron, making the first Avengers the only film Thor's been in, for more than a cameo, that didn't show his body (too much).
 Hemsworth continues his shirtless streak in Thor: Ragnarok as well.

-In The Mummy and The Mummy Returns, Oded Fehr's character Ardeth Bey acts as fanservice with fighting scenes and an accent.
+In The Mummy and The Mummy Returns, Oded Fehr's character Ardeth Bay acts as fanservice with fighting scenes and an alluring accent.
 To some extent most of the male cast, including Imhotep... once he is less corpse and all man.

 Teddy from Neighbors, natch, when you're played by Zac Efron, you're automatically this.
 It also helps him get a post-college career at Abercrombie & Fitch, and there's a prolonged Shirtless Scene at the end that seems to say "Thanks for watching, ladies, and now: here's the reason you bought a ticket."